Lewis Young (Australian footballer)

-Lewis Young (born 20 December 1998) is a professional Australian rules footballer playing for the Carlton Football Club in the Australian Football League (AFL).
+Lewis Young (born 20 December 1998) is a former professional Australian rules footballer who played for the Carlton Football Club and the Western Bulldogs in the Australian Football League (AFL).

 Career

 Although he played his junior football as a key forward, Young has spent almost his entire senior career playing as a key backman.
 Standing at two metres tall, he is particularly in the defensive aspects of backline play, such as spoils and one percenters, although less prominent with rebound and attack.
 He is also a competent but occasional back-up ruck option.

 After playing under-18s football for Sturt, Young was drafted by the Western Bulldogs with their third round selection (No. 49 overall) in the 2016 national draft.
 He made his debut in round 17, 2017.
 On the fringes of the Bulldogs team, Young played 24 matches over five developmental seasons with the club, his highest return being nine matches in 2021 which included two finals.